-Students in all degree programs are required to maintain consecutive enrollment in required terms, unless otherwise indicated by their academic program.
-When a student is not registered for the required terms, a withdrawal hold is placed on their account and their student record is deactivated.
+Students in all degree programs are required to maintain consecutive enrollment in required terms unless otherwise advised by their academic program.
+Failure to register for required terms results in a withdrawal hold on the student's account and deactivation of their student record.

-Students are exempt from the requirement to register continuously only when granted a Leave of Absence (LOA).
+Students are exempt from the requirement to register continuously only when granted a leave of absence.

-Students who are not currently registered for courses, including those who have been granted an LOA, are not considered to be currently enrolled students by the University and are not eligible for student insurance plans nor can they access Columbia University facilities.
+Students who are not currently registered for courses, including those who have been granted an LOA, are not considered to be currently enrolled students by the University and are not eligible for student insurance plans, nor can they access Columbia University facilities.